Migrate an Amazon RDS for Oracle database to another AWS account and AWS Region using AWS DMS for ongoing replication - AWS Prescriptive Guidance

 Tools

-• Amazon RDS DB snapshot - Amazon RDS creates a storage volume snapshot of your DB instance, backing up the entire DB instance and not just individual databases.
+• Amazon Relational Database Service (Amazon RDS) creates a storage volume snapshot of your DB instance, backing up the entire DB instance and not just individual databases.
 When you create a DB snapshot, you need to identify which DB instance you are going to back up, and then give your DB snapshot a name so you can restore from it later.
 The amount of time it takes to create a snapshot varies with the size of your databases.
 Because the snapshot includes the entire storage volume, the size of files, such as temporary files, also affects the amount of time it takes to create the snapshot.
 For more information about using DB snapshots, see Creating a DB Snapshot in the Amazon RDS documentation.

-• KMS key for Amazon RDS encryption - When you create an encrypted DB instance, you can also supply the KMS key identifier for your encryption key.
-If you don't specify a KMS key identifier, Amazon RDS uses your default encryption key for your new DB instance.
+• AWS Key Management Service (AWS KMS) creates a key for Amazon RDS encryption.
+When you create an encrypted DB instance, you can also supply the AWS KMS key identifier for your encryption key.
+If you don't specify an AWS KMS key identifier, Amazon RDS uses your default encryption key for your new DB instance.
 AWS KMS creates your default encryption key for your AWS account.
 Your AWS account has a different default encryption key for each AWS Region.
-For this pattern, the Amazon RDS DB instance should be encrypted using the non-default KMS key.
-For more information about using KMS keys for Amazon RDS encryption, see Encrypting Amazon RDS Resources in the Amazon RDS documentation.
+For this pattern, the Amazon RDS DB instance should be encrypted using the non-default AWS KMS key.
+For more information about using AWS KMS keys for Amazon RDS encryption, see Encrypting Amazon RDS resources in the Amazon RDS documentation.

 Epics